Jamshid Nassiri: Personal life

 Since the 1980s, Nassiri lives in Kolkata.
 He is also a follower of Bengali traditions, foods and culture.

 Nassiri is married to Susanne, who is born and brought up in India, and lives in Queens Mansion on Park Street.
-The couple has two sons, Jaswa and Kiyan Nassiri.
-His younger son Kiyan is a professional footballer, born in 2000, currently playing for Indian Super League side ATK Mohun Bagan.
-Kiyan began his youth football career in Mohammedan SC and then further with Mohun Bagan AC and currently plays professionally for ATK Mohun Bagan in the Indian Super League.
+The couple has two sons, Joshua and Kiyan Nassiri.
+His younger son Kiyan is a professional footballer (born 2000) currently playing for Indian Super League side Chennaiyin FC.
+Kiyan began his youth football career in CC&FC – where Jamshid served as coach, and appeared with Mohammedan.
+He then moved to Mohun Bagan and currently plays professionally for Chennaiyin FC in the Indian Super League.